-Senator Katrin Lompscher is a German civil engineer and politician who has served as Senator for Urban Development and Housing in Berlin in the Senate of Governing Mayor Michael Müller since 2016.
-A member of The Left (Die Linke), she previously served as Senator for Health, Environment and Consumer Protection from 2006 to 2011 in the 3rd Senate of Governing Mayor Klaus Wowereit, and as a member of the Abgeordnetenhaus (House of Representatives) of Berlin from 2011 until her resignation in 2017.
+Katrin Lompscher is a German civil engineer and politician who has served as Secretary for Urban Development and Housing in Berlin in the Senate of Governing Mayor Michael Müller since 2016.
+A member of The Left (Die Linke), she previously served as Secretary for Health, Environment and Consumer Protection from 2006 to 2011 in the 3rd Senate of Governing Mayor Klaus Wowereit, and as a member of the Abgeordnetenhaus (House of Representatives) of Berlin from 2011 until her resignation in 2017.

-On April 2, Fellows are invited to join us for drinks and discussion with Senator Katrin Lompscher and Senator Zellnor Myrie on the political groundswell behind recent rent legislation in Berlin and New York.
+On April 2, Fellows are invited to join us for drinks and discussion with Katrin Lompscher and Zellnor Myrie on the political groundswell behind recent rent legislation in Berlin and New York.

 Since 2009, Berlin’s skyrocketing rents have led to increased displacement for long-term tenants.
 In order to combat worsening housing unaffordability, the local government passed a monumental rent freeze for five years on three quarters of Berlin’s private apartments.
 During this time, affordable housing will be preserved while new construction by city and private developers will be exempted.

 Much like the advocates for New York’s recent rent legislation, Berlin residents pressed for radical reforms to shift power to tenants.
 With continued pressure from organizers, Berlin’s elected officials now seek to further expand affordability through municipalization of private apartments.

 Following their presentations Katrin Lompscher and Zellnor Myrie will join Oksana Mironova to discuss: will Berlin’s price cap and New York’s tenant laws address the cities’ affordability crises?
 And how will the shift toward rent control in both cities shape future housing development?